gvp-study/FCND-Motion-Planning/motion_planning.md

 ```

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)
-In order to search the grid more completely, the Action class was modified as shown below to add 4 additional diagonal moves in additional to the existing 4 standard cardinal directions.
+In order to search the grid more completely, the Action class was modified as shown below to add four additional diagonal moves in additional to the existing four standard cardinal directions.

 In addition the valid_action function was changed to incorporate the additional four actions as shown below.